 Sadly, toxic and dysfunctional emotional health, relationships, and systems have become rampant, especially in western society.
-But thankfully some extraordinary and groundbreaking organisations are being created and manage to help millions of people.
+But thankfully some extraordinary and groundbreaking organizations are being created and offer help to millions of people.

 Obviously, I can’t begin to list all available resources in this vast area, but I will attempt to list a few that stand out in some particularly vulnerable niches.
 I hope you find the list helpful.

 In no particular order: